I²C Library

 - I²C routines require you to specify the module you want to use.
 To select the desired I²C, simply change the letter

-. - Number of I²C modules per MCU differs from chip to chip.
+xin the prototype for a number from1to2. - Number of I²C modules per MCU differs from chip to chip.
 Please, read the appropriate datasheet before utilizing this library.

 Library Routines